SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Enovix Corporation of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 7, 2023 - (NASDAQ: ENVX)

-NEW YORK, Jan.
-18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Enovix Corporation.
+NEW YORK , Jan.
+25, 2023 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of Enovix Corporation.

 Shareholders who purchased shares of ENVX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.